Merck CEO Quits Trump Advisory Role in 'Stand Against Intolerance' -- 4th Update

-The head of drugmaker Merck & Co. resigned Monday from a manufacturing-advisory council to the Trump administration in an apparent protest of the president's failure to quickly condemn the white supremacists who marched and waged violence in Charlottesville, Va., over the weekend.
+Three chief executives resigned Monday from a manufacturing-advisory council to the Trump administration in an apparent protest of the president's failure to quickly condemn the white supremacists who marched and engaged in violence in Charlottesville, Va., this weekend.

 Continue Reading Below

-Merck issued a statement Monday morning on Twitter from Chairman and Chief Executive Kenneth Frazier, saying, "America's leaders must honor our fundamental values by clearly rejecting expressions of hatred, bigotry and group supremacy, which run counter to the American ideal that all people are created equal."
+Drugmaker Merck & Co. issued a statement Monday morning on Twitter from Chairman and Chief Executive Kenneth Frazier, saying, "America's leaders must honor our fundamental values by clearly rejecting expressions of hatred, bigotry and group supremacy, which run counter to the American ideal that all people are created equal."

 "As CEO of Merck and as a matter of personal conscience, I feel a responsibility to take a stand against intolerance and extremism," Mr. Frazier said in the statement.
 A Merck spokeswoman said the company had no comment beyond Mr. Frazier's statement.